 “Ambient Guitar” and my revamped version of “Skinny Ditch” would soon end up on the NOSTALGIA-TRIGGERING MECHANISM EP, while “Like a Deeper Brother” and “Wipe That Stupid Face off Your Smile” were played once at that show and then never heard again.
 Some of the lyrics for “Deeper Brother” were later recycled for “Judas Goat”, which is so much better than the song some of its source material was drawn from it’s not even funny.
 I played electric guitar throughout my set, making for a very different slant on some of the material (like the normally synthesizer-centric “Surprise, Sunrise, Turpentine”).
 I wasn’t altogether happy with my performance at the time, but now I kind of wish I had the foresight to record it.
 I think it would be interesting to look at now.

-i also thought i would turn the camera on this afternoon when i felt an idea starting to bubble up. this might be a better demonstration of the way songs just sort of happen than the last time i tried filming myself writing something. you don’t see the idea evolve into a complete song, but that’s because i stopped playing when i got hungry and ate lunch. you gotta heed the call of the stomach. there’s the seed of something there that i like, anyway, and now i just need to unearth it on another day. i edited six minutes of footage down to three, and put no effort into guiding or “writing” the music, so what you see is what happened.
+I thought I would turn the camera on this afternoon when I felt an idea starting to bubble up.
+This might be a better demonstration of the way songs just sort of happen than the last time I tried filming myself writing something.
+You don’t see the idea evolve into a complete song, but that’s because I stopped playing when I got hungry and ate lunch.
+You gotta heed the call of the stomach.
+There’s the seed of something there that I like, anyway.
+Now I just need to finish unearthing it on another day.
+I edited six minutes of footage down to three and put no effort into guiding or “writing” the music, so what you see is what happened.

-can you tell i’ve been neglecting to trim my face bush for longer than usual?
+Can you tell I’ve been neglecting to trim my face bush for longer than usual?

-oh yeah — the box of cds at dr. disc was empty, so i filled it up again on the weekend. i’ll have to check and see how the box at phog is doing.
+Oh yeah — the box of CDs at Dr. Disc was empty, so I filled it up again on the weekend.
+I’ll have to check and see how the box at Phog is doing.